aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Expressions and the stack

-Our first tiny subset holds only assignment and expression statements, where expressions include only names, simple constants, and function calls.
+Our first tiny subset has nothing but assignment and expression statements, where expressions include only names, simple constants, and function calls.
 A constant expression turns into just a `LOAD_CONST`:

     # in code generation 0:
         def visit_NameConstant(self, t): return self.load_const(t.value)